Missing HK cargo ship: 11 rescued by Japan coastguard

 The search for the remaining six crew members is continuing.

-The vessel, which was carrying timber from Papua New Guinea to China, lost contact with its owners during the storm.'Severe storm'
+The vessel, which was carrying timber from Papua New Guinea to China, lost contact with its owners during the storm.

 The Japanese coastguard launched a search operation on Thursday, following a request from the Hong Kong authorities.